 That being said, the salted fish alone can last up to 5 days.
 We recommend keeping it in its curing salt and in an airtight container to prolong shelf life.

 Can You Freeze Lomi Lomi Salmon?

-Although this cured fish can only last 3 days in the fridge, it can stay good for a month in the freezer.
-Putting it in a zip lock bag or an airtight container can prevent freezer burn and retain its flavor.
+Although this cured fish will only last 3 days in the fridge, it can be preserved for a month in the freezer.
+Putting it in a ziplock bag or an airtight container will help prevent freezer burn and retain more flavor.

 Other recipes you may want to try:

 - 1/2 tsp sugar divided

 - 1/4 tsp black pepper

 - 1 tsp sesame oil

 - 1 oz cilantro roughly chopped

 - 7 oz tomatoes seeds removed, finely diced